keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 {:toc}

 *If new to Generic Extractor, learn about [jobs in our tutorial](/extend/generic-extractor/tutorial/jobs/) first.*
+*Use our [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*

 The jobs section of the extraction configuration contains descriptions of the API resources to be extracted.
 The `jobs` configuration property is an array of processed API endpoints.
 A